 During this Peercast, our feature company, a large global company with over $15 billion in revenue, shared its experiences in developing a structured approach to the risk ranking process for balance sheet accounts, including the steps they took in the creation of the appropriate evaluation criteria for their company.

-The company utilizes SAP as their primary financial system and they also use the Blackline account reconciliation solution.
-They have both captive and outsourced employees carrying out the account reconciliations in a variety of locations across the globe.
+The company utilizes SAP as its primary financial system and they also use the Blackline account reconciliation solution.
+They have both captive and outsourced employees carrying out account reconciliations in a variety of locations across the globe.

 Some of the challenges the company faced in creating the risk rankings for balance sheet reconciliations included the following:

 - Obtaining a policy exception to incorporate a risk ranking process

 - Securing alignment with internal controls and key stakeholders